owenshen24/golb/contents/muse/NFT-Staking-with-yfBeta.md

 title: NFT Staking with yfBeta

-summary: An overview of NFT staking with yfBeta.

 # Intro

 If you haven't already, you probably want to read my short piece about [Dynamic NFTs](https://mlu.red/muse/53028466310.html) for some context.